revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 <details><summary> <b>Explanation</b> </summary>

-> Because both the values are true and the "or" operator is used in print(), therefore it prints the value of first variable in output screen that is 'and'.
+> Because both the values are true and the `or` operator is used in `print()`, therefore it prints the value of first variable in output screen that is 'and'.

   </details>
   </details>